-Apart from the fact that you should be wise and careful when picking the clothing pieces that should enrich your wardrobe taking into account every single detail and aspect, you should also be just as attentive when caring for them later.
-Caring for clothing is really important because most of the times you buy clothing not for just one day!
+Apart from the fact that you should be careful when picking the clothing pieces that will enrich your wardrobe taking into account every single detail and aspect, you should also be just as attentive when caring for them later.
+Caring for clothing is really important because most of the time you buy clothing not for just one day!
 So here we are going to present the basic tips and tricks that form the most comprehensive list of things you should do in order to care for every type of clothing in your wardrobe.
 Thus the list goes as follows!

 How to Care for Silk Clothes